Bad Boys: Ride or Die: Plot

 With the assistance of AMMO (Advanced Miami Metro Operations) members Dorn and Kelly, Mike and Marcus uncover the video clues behind the murder and setup.
 Armando identifies the man who hired him to kill Captain Howard as James McGrath, a former Army Ranger assigned to Drug Enforcement Administration Intelligence in South America.
-While undercover, McGrath got captured by the cartel and was tortured until he gave up his associates and has been working with them ever since.
-McGrath orchestrates the kidnapping of Christine and Callie, Judy's daughter.
-He then sends his men to get Marcus' family, but Marcus' Marine son-in-law, Reggie, single-handedly kills all of them.
+While undercover, McGrath was captured by the cartel and brutally tortured until he gave up his associates and has been working with them ever since.
+McGrath orchestrates the abduction of Christine and Callie, Judy's daughter.
+He then sends his men to get Marcus's family, but Marcus's Marine son-in-law, Reggie, single-handedly kills all of them.
 Rita, Dorn, and Kelly apprehend Lockwood after learning McGrath works for him.

-Using Lockwood’s voice in disguise to draw out McGrath by arranging for a transport plane out of Miami, the team engages in a fierce gunfight with McGrath's men at a former alligator-themed amusement park to rescue Christine and Callie.
-Later on, during the fight, Lockwood attempts to betray the team by wounding Dorn and Kelly before attempting to hijack the transport plane, but Rita shoots down the plane and stops him.
-Refusing to shoot him, she kicks him into the water, causing him to be devoured by an alligator.
+By using Lockwood's voice in disguise to draw out McGrath by arranging for a transport plane out of Miami, the team engages in a fierce gun battle with McGrath's men at a former alligator-themed amusement park to rescue Christine and Callie.
+Later on, during the fight, Lockwood attempts to betray the team by wounding Dorn and Kelly before attempting to hijack the transport plane, but Rita shoots the plane down and stops him.
+Refusing to shoot him, she kicks him into the water, causing him to be devoured alive by an alligator.
 Mike confronts McGrath, who holds both Christine and Marcus hostage at gunpoint.
 McGrath then presents Mike with an impossible choice: pick Christine or Marcus to die.
-Mike, alluding to Marcus' newfound belief that he "cannot die", shoots Marcus in his bulletproof vest.
+Mike, alluding to Marcus's newfound belief that he "cannot die", shoots Marcus in his bulletproof vest.
 The chaos allows Christine and Marcus to break free before Mike shoots McGrath dead.
 Amidst the chaos, Judy finds Armando and Callie.
 Judy prepares to kill Armando, but Callie tells her mother that he saved her life.
 Begrudgingly grateful for his heroic act, Judy shows mercy to Armando and allows him to escape.

 Afterward, Mike, Marcus, and Howard are cleared of all charges, and the corruption is exposed.
-Mike and Marcus' families then celebrate by having a picnic in the park, with Mike and Marcus allowing Reggie to cook on a public grill due to him saving their family.
+Mike and Marcus's families then celebrate by having a picnic in the park, with Mike and Marcus allowing Reggie to cook on a public grill due to him saving their family.